 A. Statement of Resolved and Unresolved Issues

 The parties and counsel are expected to continue to discuss resolution of their dispute after any discovery motion is filed.
-If the parties are unable to resolve their differences prior to oral argument, the moving party shall prepare a written statement of resolved and unresolved issues of no more than 5 pages, certifying that good faith efforts to resolve the matters in controversy have been undertaken, and listing the issues with respect to which an agreement has been reached, as well as the issues yet to be resolved.
-This statement is NOT to be filed.
-No less than 5 days before the scheduled hearing, it should be sent directly to chambers through the “Utilities” section of CM/ECF, by fax, or emailed to the case manager.
+If the parties are unable to resolve their differences prior to oral argument, the moving party shall prepare a written statement of resolved and unresolved issues consisting of no more than five pages.
+The statement should certify that good faith efforts to resolve the matters in controversy have been undertaken and list the issues with respect to which an agreement has been reached as well as the issues yet to be resolved.
+This statement should be electronically filed at least 5 days prior to the hearing.

-Failure to timely submit the statement may result in adjournment of the hearing, or dismissal of the motion, as appropriate.
+Failure to timely submit the statement may result in adjournment of the hearing or dismissal of the motion.

 In the event that all disputed issues are resolved prior to the hearing, the moving party shall either withdraw the motion or submit a stipulation incorporating the agreement of the parties prior to the scheduled hearing date.